elbonian/Aether-Capstone-19-20/README.md

 ## Running the Application
 **LINUX AND MAC USERS, READ THIS:**

-**Running the application has been automated.
-Run `run.sh` in your terminal to start the application, then connect to localhost:8080 from your web browser.**
+Running the application has been automated.
+Run `run.sh` in your terminal to start the application, then connect to localhost:8080 from your web browser.

+**WINDOWS USERS:**

-**WINDOWS USERS, the application must be run manually, please continue reading this section**
+The application must be run manually, please continue reading this section.

 ### Start the backend
 To run the backend, use the following command to star the docker container you built